erajasekar/cs-workshop/PITCHME.md

 +++

-#### Pays well
+### Pays well

-* Because of high demand, Software developers are paid well.
+* Because of high demand, Software engineers are paid well.

-* Software developers can create lot of value with no cost of raw materials.
+* Software engineers can create lot of value with no cost of raw materials.

 * All you need is your time and a computer.

 +++

-#### Work from anywhere.
+### Work from anywhere.

 With the internet, you can literally work from any where in the world.